Terrestrial Toxicity

 California DPR Announces Ongoing Ecosystem Monitoring Research Funding

-California's Department of Pesticide Regulation (DPR) has established permanent funding for ecosystem monitoring research to track pesticide movement and environmental impacts.
-This shift toward continuous data collection signals more rigorous, evidence-based registration reviews and potential new restrictions based on real-world ecological risk assessments.
+California has established permanent funding for ecosystem monitoring to track the environmental movement and ecological impacts of pesticides.
+This transition to continuous data collection signals a shift toward more rigorous, evidence-based registration reviews and potential new restrictions driven by real-world risk assessments.

 cdpr.ca.govUnited StatesUnited States